International student

-International students, or foreign students, are students who undertake all or part of their tertiary education in a country other than their own and move to that country for the purpose of studying.
+International students or exchange students, also known as foreign students, are students who undertake all or part of their secondary or tertiary education in a country other than their own.

-In 2019, there were over 6 million international students, up from 2 million in 2000.
-The most popular destinations were the United States (with 976,853 international students), Australia (509,160 students), and the United Kingdom (489,019 students), which together receive 33% of international students.
+In 2022, there were over 6.9 million international students, up from 5.12 million in 2016.
+The most popular destinations were in the Anglosphere.
+Three countries in particular received 39% of international students: the United States (with 1,126,690 international students), Canada (842,760 students), and the United Kingdom (758,855 students).